Torsion-free $H$-structures on almost Abelian solvmanifolds: Abstract

 \section{Abstract}

 In this article, we provide a general set-up for arbitrary linear Lie groups $H\leq \GL(n,\bR)$ which allows to characterise the almost Abelian Lie algebras admitting a torsion-free $H$-structure.
-In more concrete terms, using that an $n$-dimensional almost Abelian Lie algebra $\mfg=\mfg_f$ is fully determined by an endomorphism $f$ of $\bR^{n-1}$, we describe the subspace $\cF_{\mfh}$ of those elements in $\End(\bR^{n-1})$ for which $\mfg_f$ admits a special torsion-free $H$-structure as the image of a certain linear map.
-For large classes of linear Lie groups $H$, we are able to explicitly compute this image $\cF_{\mfh}$ and so give characterisations of the almost Abelian Lie algebras admitting a torsion-free $H$-structure.
+In more concrete terms, using that an $n$-dimensional almost Abelian Lie algebra $\mfg=\mfg_f$ is fully determined by an endomorphism $f$ of $\bR^{n-1}$, we give a description of the subspace $\cF_{\mfh}$ of all $f\in\End(\bR^{n-1})$ for which $\mfg_f$ admits a ``special'' torsion-free $H$-structure in terms of the image of a certain linear map.
+For large classes of linear Lie groups $H$, we are able to explicitly compute $\cF_{\mfh}$ and so give characterisations of the almost Abelian Lie algebras admitting a torsion-free $H$-structure.

-Our results reprove all the known characterisations of the almost Abelian Lie algebras admitting a torsion-free $H$-structure for different single linear Lie groups $H$ and extends them to much bigger classes of linear Lie groups $H$.
+Our results reprove all the known characterisations of the almost Abelian Lie algebras admitting a torsion-free $H$-structure for different single linear Lie groups $H$ and extends them to big classes of linear Lie groups $H$.
 For example, we are able to provide characterisations in the case $n=2m$, $H\leq \GL(m,\bC)$ and $H$ either being a complex Lie group or being totally real, or in the case that $H$ preserves a pseudo-Riemannian metric.
 In many cases, we show that the space $\cF_{\mfh}$ coincides with what we call the \emph{characteristic subalgebra} $\tilde{\mfk}_{\mfh}$ associated to $\mfh$, and that then the torsion-free condition is equivalent to the left-invariant flatness condition.
 In particular, we prove this to be the case if $H$ is a complex linear Lie group or if $\mfh$ does not contain any elements of rank one or two and is either metric or totally real.